Mount Evans Wilderness Overview

 Routes on Gray Wolf Mountain

 There are three approaches to Gray Wolf Mountain: Chicago Creek, Guenella Pass, and Summit Lake.
-See above approaches for directions.
+See above approaches

 From the Guenella Pass parking lot follow the Mount Bierstadt trail to the first lake.
 From here you just need to navigate through the willows trending north east.
 Along the way you will cross a dimunative willow chocked drainage whose source is the headwall that makes up the Sawtooth Ridge.
 Once past the willows the southern slopes of the west ridge of Gray Wolf should prove easy.
 It all depends on how you feel about chest high willows.